paxdotdev/pax/lab-journal-zb.md

 When building `pax-example/.pax/chassis/MacOS`, we get a collision of `pax-properties-coproduct`.
 Why?

 1. we're patching pax-properties-coproduct 0.0.1 to refer to our relative, codegenned properties-coproduct at `.pax/properties-coproduct`.
-2. Meanwhile, `pax-core` refers to a relative path for `pax-properties-coproduct`, `@/pax/pax-properties-coproduct`.
+2. Meanwhile, `pax-runtime` refers to a relative path for `pax-properties-coproduct`, `@/pax/pax-properties-coproduct`.
 It appears that `patch` doesn't work alongside a relative path.
-This can be validated by removing `path = ../pax-properties-coproduct` from pax/pax-core/Cargo.toml —however, then we can't build the core library by itself!
+This can be validated by removing `path = ../pax-properties-coproduct` from pax/pax-runtime/Cargo.toml —however, then we can't build the core library by itself!

 Possible options:
-    Copy `pax-core` into the `.pax` codegen folder (along with everything else, probably!)
+    Copy `pax-runtime` into the `.pax` codegen folder (along with everything else, probably!)
-    Deal with a library that doesn't build standalone (blech) Point to `.pax/properties-coproduct` even for core lib deps!  e.g. pax-core::Cargo.toml can refer to path Revisit lib_dev_mode: punt for later, just rely on crates.io for pax-example/.pax projects
+    Deal with a library that doesn't build standalone (blech) Point to `.pax/properties-coproduct` even for core lib deps!  e.g. pax-runtime::Cargo.toml can refer to path Revisit lib_dev_mode: punt for later, just rely on crates.io for pax-example/.pax projects

 Conclusion, as of 1/18: